matthew-plusprogramming/typescript-graphql-server-template/README.md

-TEST_PORT=0 # You can set this to anything, 0 makes it a random port JWT_SECRET_KEY=XYZ # Put a JWT secret key here (I normally use a randomly generated HS256 key) NODE_ENV=development # Set this to production when running production mode
+TEST_PORT=0 # You can set this to anything, 0 makes it a random port JWT_SECRET_KEY=XYZ # Put a JWT secret key here (I normally use a randomly generated HS256 key) NODE_ENV=development # Set this to production when running production mode SERVER_IP=123.45.6.78 # Set this to your server's IP address (can be https://...)

+# Gmail client configuration
+GMAIL_CLIENT_ID=XYZ
+GMAIL_CLIENT_SECRET=XYZ
+GMAIL_REFRESH_TOKEN=XYZ
 ```

+For the Gmail client confiuration, I'm using the Gmail API to send confirmation emails, you can edit `src/modules/user/auth/register/sendConfirmationEmail.ts` to change the method for sending emails.

 ## TypeORM Configuration